-In sixth grade, students meet daily for Physical Education and Health.
+In sixth grade, students meet every other day for Physical Education and Health.
 Sixth grade physical education lessons continue to emphasize the development of physical fitness, movement principles, sport skills, and interpersonal skills.
 Students participate in a variety of fitness activities (i.e. strength training, cardio-fitness) and challenges which help develop cardio fitness, flexibility, and muscular strength/endurance.
 A variety of team and individual sport skills are taught using a tactical approach enabling students to combine their skill development with an awareness of tactical problems that arise during the course of a game.
-Students are also exposed to a wide range of teambuilding and adventure education activities which promote problem-solving, communication and cooperation skills.
+Students are also exposed to a wide range of team building and adventure education activities which promote problem-solving, communication and cooperation skills.
 Lessons often integrate discussions about health-related fitness components and training principles.
-Students have approximately 135-145 days of physical education throughout the year.

-Health education lessons comprise approximately 30-35 days of the sixth grade Physical Education & Health course.
+Health education lessons are integrated into the sixth grade Physical Education & Health course.
 Health education focuses on the study of personal health, nutrition, disease prevention, healthy relationships, human sexuality, and safety/first aid.
 Students are introduced to the three domains of health and the ten health skills which are integrated throughout the sixth grade curriculum.
 Students participate in class discussions, cooperative learning activities, web-based research, and student/parent dialogue assignments which help develop health literacy and help identify their personal values/attitudes towards the choices they face.
 High School Heroes is a special component of the sixth grade health program which entails two tobacco and marijuana prevention lessons facilitated by trained high school Safe and Drug-free students.